-Fortunately, you don’t need to be a professional photographer to produce stunning images for Instagram.
+Thankfully, you don’t need to be a pro photographer to post beautiful content to your Instagram accounts.

-All you need is your smartphone camera, a few editing tools, and a little practice.
+All you need is your smartphone camera, a few editing tools and tricks… and a little practice.

-How to edit Instagram photos in 6 easy steps
+How to edit Instagram photos the basic way

-The HDR mode on your smartphone camera is your friend when shooting in dim light, close up, or outdoor portraits.
+Natural light is always the best option but use the HDR mode on your smartphone camera when shooting in dim light, close up, or outdoor portraits for best results.

 Pro tip: Start with a photo that’s sized for Instagram.
-If your photo is too small, it may appear blurry or grainy, no matter how much you edit it.
-Photos that are 1080 pixels wide will look best.
+If your photo or video is too small, it may appear blurry or grainy, no matter how much you edit it.
+And you can’t edit your photo after posting.
+Photos that are at least 1080 pixels wide will look best.
 Instagram will crop your photo as a square by default, but you can adjust it to its full width or height if you prefer.